Site icon Texas Travel Talk

 The National Museum of the Pacific War is located in downtown Fredericksburg and is recognized as a world-class cultural institution.
 It provides the nation’s most comprehensive account of WWll in its Asian Pacific Theater and remains true to its promise to Admiral Nimitz to honor all who served and supported the war efforts.
 Be sure to carve out a few hours to visit this piece of history, and you’ll want to explore the whole thing.

 Getting to South Padre Island takes about the same time as driving to Galveston.
 Both locations have beaches and restaurants but are entirely different in many ways.
-My husband and I escape on romantic getaways to South Padre Island often.
+My husband and I often escape on romantic getaways to South Padre Island.
 It’s one of the best places for this because of its tropical feel as you walk along the beaches on the Gulf Coast.

 How To Get There